trentlarson/uport-demo/README.md

 ###### Release

-Create a release in GitHub, `git pull`, then: `./scripts/deploy.sh DEPLOY release-endorser.ch.XXX ~/.ssh/id_rsa` ... where DEPLOY="" or "test"
+Create a release in GitHub, `git pull`, then: `./scripts/deploy.sh ubuntutest release-endorser.ch.XXX ~/.ssh/id_rsa` ... and change "ubuntutest" to "ubuntu" when deploying to production